 - Spend time in nature but make sure to bundle up on the chilly mornings!

 - Get a daily or frequent warm self-massage or Abhyanga and try daily Nasya (application of a couple of drops of oil like Sesame or Anu Tailam in the nostrils) as advised by an Ayurvedic professional.

 - Cleansing is the most important practice during the Fall transition as it alleviates current imbalances, shields against their recurrence and prevents future health disorders.

 Cleansing can be inherently Vata provoking, which is why an Ayurvedic cleanse in the fall focuses on post cleanse rejuvenation and is a therapeutic intervention.
-Our Fall Rejuvenation program is now closed for registration, but you can still get support from our wellness team with personalized seasonal guidelines during one of our Ayurvedic Consultations.
+Our Fall Rejuvenation program is now open for registration!
+The individualized 42-day cleanse runs from Sep 23-Nov 6.

 If you register before Aug 25, you’ll save $50!